Starting Price, Per Night

 Discover some of the best sights of North America by embarking on brilliant Alaska cruises.
 America has more than its fair share of natural beauty, but Alaska boasts some pretty remarkable sights, including snow-capped mountain peaks, calving glaciers, whales of many varieties, and Dall sheep that gracefully traverse steep terrain.
 If you’ve always wanted to go on a wildlife safari, Alaska cruises are a wonderful option, the best way to see the state is by an Alaskan cruise.
 We have a fantastic selection of 2024 Alaska cruise holidays which we’re sure you’ll love!

 Larger vessels have all the amenities and are a fantastic choice for families and seniors.
 A range of smaller expedition ships offer Alaska cruises with a more intimate and close-up look at the region and include excursions like riding a Zodiac through a glacier field and hiking through a rainforest for bear sightings.
 Whether you want to take an Alaska cruise from Vancouver or from anywhere down the west coast of the US, Cruise Guru will have the best prices for you!
 Book your next holiday today!

 When to Cruise Alaska

 Alaska gets pretty chilly and snowy in the winter so the Alaskan cruise season doesn’t open until the beginning of May and closes at the end of September.
 June, July, and August tend to be the most popular months for Alaska cruises due to the warmer weather.
-Alaska cruises in April or May and September itineraries are often cheaper and the crowds are lighter.
+Alaska cruises in April or May and September are often cheaper and the crowds are lighter.
 Part of your cruise may include shore excursions in the state’s rainforests so be aware that you will experience rainy weather, if even just for a short amount of time.
 Be prepared and pack a rain hat, waterproof jacket, and even waterproof rain pants if you plan to hike often onshore.

 How to Get to Alaska